 Some violations may just necessitate internal disciplinary action, but violations such snooping of patient medical records will result in termination.
 If the incident is reported immediately, the patient did not suffer any harm, and especially if the access was accidental or committed in good faith, it is probable that disciplinary action will not result in termination.

 The penalties for HIPAA violations may not be confined to internal disciplinary action or termination.
 Serious violations of the HIPAA Rules could be reported to state licensing boards and may result in the loss of license to practice.
 Criminal penalties for HIPAA violations are possible.
 An employer is obliged to report any criminal activity to law enforcement and the Department of Justice may choose to pursue criminal charges for HIPAA violations.
 While investigating data breaches of complaints, if the HHS’ Office for Civil Rights or State Attorneys General discover criminal violations, the case will also be referred to the Department of Justice.

 The penalties for criminal violations of the HIPAA Rules can be severe.
 In addition to having to pay restitution to victims, fines can be issued and lengthy jail terms are possible.
 As with all HIPAA violations, the penalties are tiered based on the level of culpability.

 The maximum penalties for criminal violations of the HIPAA Rules for individuals are:

 - A financial penalty up to $50,000 and up to one year in jail for knowingly accessing and disclosing PHI.

 - A financial penalty up to $100,000 and up to five years in jail if the violation was committed under false pretenses.

-- A financial penalty up to up to $250,000 and up to 10 years in jail if the violation involved malicious intent or was committed for personal gain.
+- A financial penalty up to $250,000 and up to 10 years in jail if the violation involved malicious intent or was committed for personal gain.

-- Two years may be added to the sentence if there was also aggravated identity theft.
+- Two years will be added to any sentence if there was also aggravated identity theft.